jbelis/log-viewer/README.md

 - use an external authentication service like Auth0
 - use a proper queue system for uploading and processing log files
 - prevent duplicate uploads of the same log file
-- do more preprocessing, including anomaly detection
+- do more preprocessing to provide more insights, including pre-aggregation, anomaly detection
-- investigate
+- split processing into a separate app which could scale independently from data access
+- investigate other storage options, including a mix object store + a fast data store for recent and aggregated data

 ui
 - add the ability to filter by date range